w3c/webextensions/proposals/proposal_process.md

 ## How to Use this Proposal

+*   Ensure your proposal has an associated issue.
+Before creating a new issue, search for existing issues to prevent duplicates.
+Having an associated issue allows the group to collect initial support and use cases for the proposal and provides a single place for follow-up discussions.
 *   Find (or represent) a browser willing to implement the API imminently and propose the API.
 We want to ensure these API proposals don't become a collection of "aspirational" APIs -- things that we would ideally like to